hirmyama/dev/react/react_amplify.md

   ?
 Start Command: npm run-script start
   ?
 Do you want to use an AWS profile? : Yes
   ?
 Please choose the profile you want to use: default

+Initializing project in the cloud...         <---- しばらく待つ

+Initialized your environment successfully.   <---- この表示が出ればOK

+Your project has been successfully initialized and connected to the cloud!

+Some next steps:
+"amplify status" will show you what you've added already and if it's locally configured or deployed "amplify <category> add" will allow you to add features like user login or a backend API "amplify push" will build all your local backend resources and provision it in the cloud "amplify publish" will build all your local backend and frontend resources (if you have hosting category added) and provision it in the cloud

+Pro tip:
+Try "amplify add api" to create a backend API and then "amplify publish" to deploy everything

 ```